-When you’re working your way through the LSAT, it’s easy to get caught up in a difficult question, and the test-makers know it; that is why the questions are not presented in order of difficulty (it is true that the first question on an LR section is generally more straightforward than the last, but there is quite a bit of variety in the middle).
+When you’re working your way through the LSAT, it’s easy to get caught up in a difficult question and he test-makers know this.
+That is why they don’t present questions in order of difficulty.
+It is true that the first question on an LR section is generally more straightforward than the last, but there is quite a bit of variety in the middle.
 Even if the test makers did want to put the questions in order of difficulty, everyone has a different set of strengths and weaknesses.

-There is no reason to stick with a difficult question when you could be breezing through the more straightforward questions that happen to have been placed later in the section.
-Take a practice section or two to get used to skipping past initially-confusing questions, and you should notice not only a greater sense of comfort with the test, but a higher score as well!
+Don’t stick with a difficult question when you could be breezing through the more straightforward questions that happen to be later in the section.
+To get a feel for skipping past initially-confusing questions, take a practice section or two.
+You should notice not only a greater sense of comfort with the test, but a higher score as well.